 Like Shelters, the Rescue folks should have information on IF the pet is suitable for home with children or other pets.
-Again, if there is any question it is best
+Again, if there is any question it is best to find another pet.

 At Both the Shelter and Rescue: There are adoption fees for both.
 The amount varies depending on the organization and particular health issues of the pet.